 If a long period of time between completing your home study and being matched with a child has passed, you will want to ensure your home study is up to date and accurately reflects your family.
 Many times, caseworkers involved in the matching process are making “paper matches.”
 That is, they don’t know you or the child personally, and they’re making matching decisions based on the written materials before them, such as your home study.

 There should be no surprises in your written home study.
 If there are concerns about you or your ability to parent a child you’re hoping to adopt, those concerns should have been discussed with you previous to the writing of your home study.

 Outside of the home study, another way to help personalize your introduction to a child caseworker is to write a cover letter and create a family photo book.
 See the section below for more information about this.

 Whether you’re inquiring about a child online or offline, you can personalize your inquiry by writing a short cover letter introducing yourself and your family.

 On a photolisting website such AdoptUSKids, think of the narrative on your profile as this cover letter.
 If you have the ability to write a more specific cover letter when inquiring about a child, say how you heard about them and why you feel your family might be a good choice for them.
 Talk about how your family could meet this child’s specific needs and what resources you have in your community to help you.
 Include how you and your worker can be reached.

 Having a collection of pictures in the form of a family photo book or video can also go a long way in helping a caseworker get a more personalized introduction to you.
 On photolisting websites such as AdoptUSKids, make sure you have photos of your family included in your online profile that include your home, other children, and pets.

-It’s important to note that any information about your family included in your family profile on a photolisting website, cover letter, photo book, or video should accurately reflect the contents of your home study.
+It’s important to note that any information about your family included in your family profile on a photolisting website, or in a cover letter, photo book, or video should accurately reflect the contents of your home study.

 While waiting to be matched with a child, you may have a hard time understanding why the process takes so long.